ietf-rats-wg/eat/draft-ietf-rats-eat.md

 &nbsp;

-* Claim Name: Boot Count
+* Claim Name: Intended Use
-* Claim Description: The number times the entity or submodule has been booted
+* Claim Description: Indicates intended use of the EAT
-* JWT Claim Name: "bootcount"
+* JWT Claim Name: "intuse"
 * Claim Key: TBD
-* Claim Value Type(s): uint
+* Claim Value Type(s): integer or string
 * Change Controller: IESG
 * Specification Document(s): __this document__

-### UEID URN Registered by this Document {#registerueidurn}
+## UEID URN Registered by this Document {#registerueidurn}

 IANA is requested to register the following new subtypes in the "DEV URN Subtypes" registry under "Device Identification".
 See {{RFC9039}}.